dymio/codenohito_book/rules/setup_debian_rails_server.md

 You might need to run `apt-get update && apt-get install locales` if `dpkg-reconfigure locales` gives you errors.

-After all command relogin and try `locale -a` — should give no errors, like:
+Relogin and try `locale -a` to test locale.
+Should gives no errors, like:

     locale -a
       C